p-arrow/ctf/DefendTheWeb/4) SQLi 2 to Sandra Murphy.md

 ![grafik](https://user-images.githubusercontent.com/84674087/135170965-08818cc6-e723-476b-824d-aa5bf18c47b0.png)

 - We click around and get finally to the submit-page where we can enter our own wish letter
-- While checking the source code of this site we notice the href `mod.php`:
+- While checking the source code of this site we notice the href **/mod.php**:

 ![grafik](https://user-images.githubusercontent.com/84674087/135169670-fd189fa0-2c4c-41a4-a0f5-d15d1b76dda5.png)